underdogg-forks/cleanninja/docs/introduction.rst

 - **Due Date**: The valid until date
 - **Balance Due**: The amount of the quote

 ..
-TIP:: In addition to displaying a helpful overview of your invoicing activity, the Dashboard page is rich in clickable links, providing you with a shortcut to relevant pages you may wish to view.
+TIP:: In addition to displaying a helpful overview of your invoicing timeline, the Dashboard page is rich in clickable links, providing you with a shortcut to relevant pages you may wish to view.
 For example, all invoice numbers are clickable, taking you directly to the specific invoice page, and all client names are clickable, taking you directly to the specific client summary page.

 History Sidebar
 """""""""""""""